freetronics/EthernetShield/README.md

 Freetronics Ethernet Shield
 ===========================
-Copyright 2010 Freetronics Pty Ltd
+Copyright 2010-2012 Freetronics Pty Ltd
-Freetronics site:  <www.freetronics.com>
+Freetronics site:  www.freetronics.com
-Freetronics email: <info@freetronics.com>
+Freetronics email: info@freetronics.com

-10/100base-T Ethernet shield for the Arduino Duemilanove, TwentyTen, and other boards based on the same header format.
+10/100base-T Ethernet shield for the Freetronics Eleven, Arduino Uno, and other boards compatible with the R3 header format.

 Includes significant prototyping area using the spare shield area, and supports Power-over-Ethernet (PoE) using either simple jumpers for DIY